-I’m Holly Arnold, a Sydney-based Accredited Clinical Nutritionist (BHSc).
-I’m a tea drinker, food maker, coastline seeker and dog lover.
+I’m Holly, a Sydney-based Accredited Clinical Nutritionist (BHSc).

 For me, health should always be an integrative approach that considers the body as a whole unified system, as opposed to separating it into different organs and isolating conditions.

-Rather than scaring people into a restrictive way of eating, my food philosophy is to help others discover and celebrate nutritious real food.
-Food that is accessible, easy to make, delicious and follows the basic nutritional principals of eating a balance of macronutrients and micronutrients from whole foods that support the individual.
+Rather than scaring people into a restrictive way of eating, my food philosophy is to help people discover and celebrate nutritious, delicious and health-promoting food.
+Food that is accessible, easy to make, flavoursome and follows the nutritional principles of eating a balance of macro and micronutrients from whole foods.

 For me, education is the answer.
 How can you fix a car if you don't know how the mechanics work?
 It's time to debunk myths and misconceptions and offer simple, fad-free, sustainable solutions to take care of our bodies and minds.

 Always seek guidance for an experienced and degree qualified practitioner.
 As exciting as the wave rippling through on social media is for awareness, there is, unfortunately, a lot of information being shared that is unsafe and quite frankly - incorrect.
 Tune into your own body and remember to always seek professional help when it comes to your health and well-being.

 While the food we consume is important, optimum health spans far beyond the food we choose to put on our plate...
 There’s room on your plate for life as well.